 Students may decide to change their track status after the start of the program.
 All students will need to complete the MPH core courses, regardless of current track status.
 If students decide to change tracks, it should be done early in the program before completing a number of required courses in the student's original track.
 Students will need to meet with an advisor in the new track to ensure a smooth transition from the current track to the new track.
 It is important to note that required courses in the current track may not fit the requirements of the new track.
 Additional courses may be needed to meet the requirements of the new track.
-To make the track change official, students will need to complete a form found under The Graduate School Forms section on The Graduate School's website.
-The form is Change Degree Program This form is completed online and students need to enter the name of their current track and the name of the new track.
-The form is completed online and submitted directly to

-The Graduate School In addition to completing this form, the student will need to change advisors and notify the MPH Program Director (through email) of plans to change track status.
+To make the track change official, students will need to complete an online form found under The Graduate School Forms section on The Graduate School's website (Change Degree Program).
+Students need to enter the name of their current track and the name of the new track.
+The online form is submitted directly to The Graduate School.
+In addition to completing this form, the student will need to notify the MPH Program Director (through email) of plans to change track status so a new track-specific advisor may be assigned.

-Non-degree Students
+Non-Degree Students